 - 2/3 cup white whole wheat flour or all purpose flour

 - 1/4 cup light brown sugar

 - 1/4 cup plain yogurt (I use non-fat Greek)

-- 1/4 cup cold unsalted butter, cut into small, thin pieces
+- 1/4 cup cold unsalted butter cut into small, thin pieces

-- Vanilla ice cream or yogurt, for serving
+- Vanilla ice cream or yogurt for serving

 - Add the Greek yogurt and stir until the ingredients are somewhat moistened, then add the butter.
 Working quickly with your fingers, rub in the butter, until it is in small pieces about the size of your thumbnail (some pieces will be larger than others).